Please note that all information below can also be referred to at Insight Realty Group’s company website HERE.

 A qualified cosigner will need to fill the cosigner form out and sign it either digitally or in person.
 This allows me to run the cosigner’s credit report (however it is preferable if the cosigner could supply their own hard check and email to DOCS@RACHAELKULIK.COM ).
 If your application is approved the cosigner form must be notarized.
 The original stamped and notarized hard copy of this cosigner form must be provided to me before the lease can be signed by all parties.

 If the original form must be mailed, please use priority and provide me with the tracking number so that we can keep track of its location during transit.
-Use the following mailing address:
+You can provide this to the Landlord at move-in or mail to the following mailing address:

 RACHAEL KULIK C/O INSIGHT REALTY GROUP, 1429 CENTRE STREET, WEST ROXBURY MA 02132.